-There are two girls who both arrived out of the initial storm created by Punk, but who’s seemingly very different paths somehow crossed over via a chance meeting at the hairdressers, and the existence of Stiff Records.
+These were two girls who came to our attention after the initial storm created by Punk, they were both following seemingly different paths, yet their lives would intertwine via a chance meeting at the hairdressers, and the existence of Stiff Records.

 In June 1979, Stiff records issued a song called “They Don’t Know”.
 It was the first single by a young artist called Kirsty MacColl.
 She wasn’t actually called Kirsty when they first encountered her though, she was called Mandy Doubt, and was the backing singer of a band of hopefuls called the Drug Addix.
 The band had been supporting Graham Parker and the Rumour, and a copy of their EP “The Drug Addix Make A Record” released on Chiswick, found its way onto Dave Robinson’s desk at Stiff.